 - Heart rate

 These are just the basic stats that you want to be able to track.
 Advanced displays may offer other stats as well.
-The Concept 2’s display, for example, allows you to race against a targeted pace to help you reach your goals and is considered the best rowing machine available on the market.
+The Concept 2 rowing machine’s display, for example, allows you to race against a targeted pace to help you reach your goals and is considered the best rowing machine available on the market.

 While advanced features aren’t necessary, you do want to ensure that you can at least track the basic stats listed above.

-Some users may be looking for a folding rowing machine, as this may be an important feature for you.
+Some users may be looking for a folding rowing machine, as this may be an important feature if you are looking for a home rowing machine.
 If space is a concern, a large water rower may not be the best option as these models typically do not offer foldable features.

 Magnetic, hydraulic and some air rowers will offer a foldable design that allows you to save space in your home.
 Some also feature wheels that allow you to easily move the rower to the corner of a room or a closet when it’s not in use.